gbv/dso/dso.md

 ## Status of this document

-This HTML document and RDF serializations of the Document Service Ontology ([**`dso.ttl`**](dso.ttl) in RDF/Turtle and [**`ssss.owl`**](dso.owl) in RDF/XML) are generated automatically from a source file written in Pandoc Markdown syntax.^[Documents are generated using
+This document and RDF serializations of the Document Service Ontology ([**`dso.ttl`**](dso.ttl) in RDF/Turtle and [**`ssss.owl`**](dso.owl) in RDF/XML) are generated automatically from a source file written in Pandoc Markdown syntax.^[Documents are generated using